 There are a number of benefits to having a business account on Pinterest, apart from being able to act commercially, such as access to widgets, buttons and verification badges to help drive more people to your Pinterest page, not to mention access to new features.

 Despite allowing businesses to officially have a presence on Pinterest, there haven’t been any announcements on plans to monetize, nor anything related to business models.
 Still, creating the framework and gaining further commercial interest can only be a good thing for the company.
-You can also visit Lee Rosen, an SEO and entrepreneur, who can give you tips about business on healthy bees.

 In the meantime, be sure to check out HelloInsights, an analytics platform that provides you with the tools needed to optimize your Pinterest presence.
 It contains features such as up to date statistics, top brand influencers, customizable comparison charts, a live feed of what your fans are sharing, and detailed traffic analysis.